 Greycourt does not exercise discretion in the selection of broker-dealers for client transactions and thus is not in a position to negotiate higher commission rates with broker-dealers to receive research services.
 Greycourt does receive products and services from clients' broker-dealers that assist it in managing and administering clients' accounts.
 However, the products and services do not depend on the number of transactions or amount of assets under the broker-dealer's custody.
 These products and services are provided at no cost and include software and other technology that: 1) provide access to client account data (such as trade confirmations and account statements), 2) provide research, pricing, and other market data, 3) facilitate payment of Greycourt's fees from its clients' accounts, and (4) assist with back-office functions, recordkeeping, and client reporting.
-These products and services benefit Greycourt and may not directly benefit client accounts.
-Further, these products and services may be used to service all client accounts and not strictly those accounts maintained at the broker-dealer providing the products or services.
+These products and services may be used to service all client accounts and not strictly those accounts maintained at the broker-dealer providing the products or services.